-- A. Update the transaction level of the report query session to READPAST. - B. Modify the report queries to use the UNION statement to combine the results of two or more queries. - C. Set the READ_COMMITTED_SNAPSHOT database option to ON.

-D. Update the transaction level of the report query session to READ UNCOMMITTED.
+- A. Update the transaction level of the report query session to READPAST. - B. Modify the report queries to use the UNION statement to combine the results of two or more queries. - C. Set the READ COMMITTED SNAPSHOT database option to ON. - D. Update the transaction level of the report query session to READ UNCOMMITTED. - E. Apply a nonclustered index to all tables used in the report queries.